What is the H-1B Cap-Gap and How does it affect F-1 Students?

 (Excerpt from SEVP Policy Guidance 0801-01)

-- For more information on the H-1B process, check out the Obtaining H-1B status and Employment Based Immigration Presentation at ISSS’s most recent Employment Seminar (note-this presentation was compiled BEFORE the new Cap Gap Rule).
-Effective April 8, 2008, duration of status and any OPT work authorization will be automatically extended for an F-1 student who is the beneficiary of a timely-filed H-1B petition requesting change of status and an employment start date of October 1 of the following fiscal year.
+Effective April 8, 2008, duration of status and any OPT work authorization will be automatically extended for an F-1 student who is the beneficiary of a timely-filed H-1B petition requesting a change of status and an employment start date of October 1 of the following fiscal year.
 This applies to all qualified students on OPT, not just STEM students.
-The extension of duration of status and OPT work authorization automatically terminates upon the rejection, denial, or revocation of the H-1B petition filed on the student's behalf.
+The extension of the duration of status and OPT work authorization automatically terminate upon the rejection, denial, or revocation of the H-1B petition filed on the student's behalf.
 This benefit only extends OPT work authorization, not any other kind of F-1 work authorization.
-(Excerpt taken from NAFSA Manual, 2008) F-1 students receiving a Cap-Gap Extension are still considered to be in F-1 status until the effective date of their H-1B approval.
+(Excerpt is taken from NAFSA Manual, 2008) F-1 students receiving a Cap-Gap Extension are still considered to be in F-1 status until the effective date of their H-1B approval.
 Students who have post-completion OPT extended due to the cap gap provisions continue to accrue unemployment time and are subject to the 90-day limitation on unemployment.
 In regards to the Cap-Gap Extension: The extension is automatically granted; however, SEVIS is not automatically updated to reflect the extension

-(e) must be on a period of post-completion OPT.
+- must be on a period of post-completion OPT [or OPT-STEM Extension].

 - A copy of the Form I-797 Approval Notice